chrisUse/dtsu666ModbusPublisher/README.md

 # DTSU666 Modbus to MQTT Reader (Docker)

+This project is many generated with AI support!

 This Docker setup reads data from the Chint DTSU666 power meter via Modbus RTU and publishes it via MQTT with Home Assistant Auto-Discovery.

 ## 🚀 Quick Start